jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 4. You're now facing southward<sup>b</sup>.

 <sup>a</sup> If the sun is north of the equator, you can use a knife blade to
 cast a shadow on the hour hand as an alignment guide.
-Otherwise, it may be helpful as an extension of the hour hand.
+Otherwise, it may still be helpful as an extension of the hour hand.
 {:.tangent .indent}

 <sup>b</sup> In the tropics, the sun may pass directly overhead at solar noon.